bacionejs/tredicimalefici/README.md

 Chose a name for the game, made a youtube video, and called it a wrap.

 ## Summary
 This is the biggest game I've made.
 But, at 3k it is perhaps too small for the competition.
-Anyway, I like it and maybe others will get something out of it...or add to it.
+Anyway, I like it and maybe others will get something out of it.